Your Library—Your Vote

 Absentee Ballots

-- November 8: Last day to postmark ballot, which must be received by November 15.
+November 4: Last day to postmark ballot, which must be received by November 12.
+(Military Voter Ballots by November 21)